Leicester and Ealing to join women's Premier 15s

 Loughborough is the most northern team currently included, with DMP Sharks and Sale left out at this stage.

-Financially-stricken Worcester and Wasps are also not included, although the clubs are able to appeal the decision.
+Financially-stricken Worcester and Wasps are also not included, although the clubs are able to appeal against the decision.

 Leicester and men's Championship leaders Ealing will be joined in the league by existing Premier 15s clubs Loughborough - who are supported by men's Premiership side Northampton Saints - Bristol, Exeter, Gloucester-Hartpury, Harlequins and Saracens.